vehutech/100DaysOfPython/Day_59/day_59.md

 - Background tasks process without blocking main application
 - All components work together seamlessly

-**Kitchen Analogy**: You're building a digital version of a professional kitchen where multiple chefs can work on the same recipe simultaneously (WebSocket), the head chef can check multiple stations at once (async views), and there's a dedicated staff handling notifications and supply management (Celery) - all working together to create an efficient, modern cooking operation.
+You're building a digital version of a professional kitchen where multiple chefs can work on the same recipe simultaneously (WebSocket), the head chef can check multiple stations at once (async views), and there's a dedicated staff handling notifications and supply management (Celery) - all working together to create an efficient, modern cooking operation.

 ---